tldr-devops/k0s-in-docker/README.md

 ### * Scale k0s from 1 container to 3 and more

 Single etcd node should be at least restarted with new parameters to become a cluster with two other nodes.

+### Docker Swarm doesn't resolve IP of container into DNS name
+Docker Swarm doesn't resolve IP of container into DNS name while container health is not `healthy`.
+As we need DNS resolution for getting containers up, I disabled healthcheck =(

 ### * Worker kubeproxy & coredns work only with network 'bridge' or 'host'